 - Raised beds are easily amended and weeded.

-- It’s logistically easier all round to work and harvest asparagus in a dedicated raised bed.
+- It’s logistically easier to work and harvest asparagus in a dedicated raised bed.

-- The soil will warm quicker too for an earlier harvest time.
+- The soil will warm quicker too for an earlier harvest time in raised beds.
 (Our asparagus comes up in April but we could push that timeline up by hooping the beds with plastic).

-Plant Asparagus in bare root Crowns best suited to your climate:
+Plant Asparagus From bare root Crown varieties best suited to your climate:

 - HOW MANY crowns do you need?
 About 10 to 12 plants per person for fresh eating.
 More as you prefer.

-- Starting asparagus from 1-year-old crowns gives you a year’s head start over seed-grown plants.
+- Grow asparagus from 1-year-old crowns.
+That gives you a year’s head start over seed-grown plants.
 Two-year-old crowns are usually not a bargain.
 They tend to suffer more from transplant shock and won’t produce any faster than 1-year-old crowns.

 - Buy crowns from a reputable nursery that sells fresh, firm, disease-free roots suited to your climate zone.
 Plant them immediately if possible; otherwise, wrap them in slightly damp sphagnum moss until you are ready to plant.